Click on photos for bios.

 In the professional field, he is known for leading complex organizational change processes in multicultural settings.
 He is also known for his unique ability to attract young professionals and develop them into humanitarian and social development leaders.
 He is also an internationally recognized senior management trainer and an experienced coach.

-Catherine has built a business career in the Internet infrastructure industry, including Senior Marketing Officer at Cisco Systems.
-She is a social enterprise field builder as founder, funder, board member, advocate, and professor.
-Catherine was the Founding Chair of the Board of Acumen Fund.
-She is the founder of Astia, a business accelerator for women technology entrepreneurs; and Springboard Enterprises, a resource hub for women entrepreneurs seeking early stage capital.
-Catherine is also a Director of PolicyLink.
-She is on the Advisory Boards of Duke University Center for the Advancement of Social Enterprise, Global Philanthropy Forum, and Acumen.
-She taught an undergraduate seminar in the Economics faculty at Sarah Lawrence College on Social Entrepreneurship.
-Catherine is a graduate of Sarah Lawrence College, Cambridge University, and Stanford Graduate School of Business.
+Catherine Muther built a business career in the Internet infrastructure industry, as senior marketing officer at Bridge Communications, 3Com and Cisco Systems, Inc. Cate is a social enterprise field builder as founder, funder, board member, impact investor, and professor.
+She was a Founding Partner and Chair of the Board of Acumen.
+She is the founder of Astia, a business accelerator with global reach for women technology entrepreneurs; and Springboard Enterprises, a resource hub for women entrepreneurs seeking early stage capital.
+She was on the original Advisory Board of the Stanford Social Innovation Review.

 Rachel is the founder and CEO of FEM Inc., an organization whose mission is to promote the positive effects of media and entertainment on society and to showcase feminine voices and perspectives.
 The FEM Inc. vision is to change the content paradigm by empowering consumers with more choices based on the potential effects of the content they watch and drive greater demand for content that has a positive impact on society.